Sports-Related Injuries: What You Need to Know

 Learn how to prevent children from experiencing heat-related illness.

-A rehabilitation program for a sports injury is designed to meet your individual needs, depending on the type and severity of the injury.
-Your active involvement is vital to the success of the program.
+A rehabilitation program for sports injuries is designed to meet the needs of the individual patient, depending on the type and severity of the injury.
+Active involvement of the patient and family is vital to the success of the program.

 Physical or occupational therapy